NEFSC/READ-SSB-LEE-On-the-servers/README.md

 This works for connecting over https.
 I have no idea what to do if you want to connect over ssh.

 ## Make a personal access token
-These instructions are accurate as of December 2, 2021 and work on the Neptune server.
+These instructions are functional as of on Jan 11, 2022 and workson the Neptune server.

 1. Sign into your github account.
 In the top right, click the down arrow next to your profile pic and go down to settings.
 2. On the left hand side, select developer settings.